JustHm228/MoreTotems/README.md

 2. Place it to the ``plugins`` directory in the root of the server.
 3. Restart the server.

+### Experimental versions:

+#### Disclaimer:

+I am currently developing some experimental alpha versions of this plugin, which can be loaded as vanilla data packs.
+I recommend not to use them because of many bugs.
+So, if you download such experimental version and load it to your world, please be ready for many serious errors.

 ### Features:

  - **"Unbreakable" Totems of Undying.** A Totem of Undying with the